-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - Remove the system-board assembly.
-See "Removing a System-Board 1 Assembly" on page 163. - When removing the air baffle for 2U node, the expansion-card 2 assembly for 2U node must be removed first.
-See Figure 3-19. - 3 Press the four latches along the direction of the arrows, and then lift the air baffle out of the system-board assembly.
+Read and follow the safety instructions that came with the product.

+- Remove the system-board assembly.
+See "Removing a System-Board 1 Assembly" on page 157. - When removing the air baffle for 2U node, the expansion-card 2 assembly for 2U node must be removed first.
+See Figure 3-17. - 3 Lift the two air baffles out of the system-board assembly.
 See Figure 3-10.

 Figure 3-10.
-Removing the Air Baffle
+Removing and Installing the Air Baffles